chalamministries/Peer-Player/README.md

-# Peervadoo
+# Peer Player
-You set which player you want under Settings -> Peervadoo
+You set which player you want under Settings -> Peer Player

 Simply use the short code as follows:

-[peervadoo url="" autoplay="true" muted="false" watermark=""]
+[peerplayer url="" autoplay="true" muted="false" watermark=""]

 NOW SUPPORTING ELEMENTOR!

-You will now see a Peervadoo Widget in the General Section.
+You will now see a Peerplayer Widget in the General Section.
 Simply add the widget and customize the settings!